scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with an unnatural slowness.
 They must make a willpower save against your spellcasting.
-On a fail all actions they take costs 1 additional AP.
+On a failure all actions they take costs 1 additional AP.
 On a critical they instead cost 2 additional AP.

 You may target an additional person for every level above 4th.